LeonardoHenriqueAzevedo/Weather-App-API/README.md

-# Weather App API
+# ✔️ Project
- A  simple weather app made with HTML, CSS, Javascript and weather API
+A website to check the weather in different places using the weather API